sylvainemery/sylvainemery.github.io/_drafts/Installing Gentoo on an HP Folio 9470m laptop.md

 rc-update add net.enp0s25 default
 ```

 - for linux to be able to start the wireless interface, you need to install a microcode for it.
-This laptop needs the `sys-firmware/iwl6005-ucode` ebuild, but doing a straight emerge won't do because it is not considered as stable (as of the time of writing).
-So you need to add a line to `/etc/portage/package.accept_keywords` before the emerge
+This laptop needs the `sys-firmware/iwl6005-ucode` ebuild

 ```
-echo "sys-firmware/iwl6005-ucode" >> /etc/portage/package.accept_keywords
-?? dispatch_conf
 emerge sys-firmware/iwl6005-ucode
 ```